-Emeritus College members Peter Sebel, PhD, MBA, professor of anesthesiology, and Frank Gordon, PhD, professor emeritus of pharmacology, discuss estimation of fixed and variable expenses, funding sources for retirement (investments/Emory retirement/Social Security), simulations of retirement outcomes, and the issue of financial advisors.
-He also discusses asset allocation—what is it and why do it?), and index funds—why average is good enough.
+Peter Sebel talks about estimating of fixed and variable expenses, funding sources for retirement (investments/Emory retirement/Social Security), simulations of retirement outcomes, and the issue of financial advisors.
+He also discusses asset allocation—what is it and why do it?
+In light of recent events, he will also discuss crisis management.

 Financing Your Retirement | April 13, 2017 (audio file)